octobercms/docs/plugin-components.md

         $this->page['result'] = $value1 + $value2;
     }

 If the alias for this component was *demoTodo* this handler can be accessed by `demoTodo::onAddItems`.
+Please see the [Calling AJAX handlers defined in components](../cms/ajax#components-ajax-handlers) article for details about using AJAX with components.

-<a name="default-markup"></a>
+<a name="default-markup" class="anchor" href="#default-markup"></a>
 ## Default markup

 All components can come with default markup that is used when including it on a page with the `{% component %}` tag, although this is optional.
 Default markup is kept inside the **component partials directory**, which has the same name as the component class in lower case.

-The default markup should be placed in a file named **default.htm**, so continuing from our previous example, the markup for the *Todo* plugin would be located in the file **/plugins/october/demo/components/todo/default.htm**
+The default component markup should be placed in a file named **default.htm**.
+For example, the default markup for the Demo ToDo component is defined in the file **/plugins/october/demo/components/todo/default.htm**.
 It can then be inserted anywhere on the page by using the `{% component %}` tag:

+    url = "/todo"

+    [demoTodo]
+    ==
     {% component 'demoTodo' %}

+<a name="component-partials" class="anchor" href="#component-partials"></a>
-#### Component partials
+## Component partials

 In addition to the default markup, components can also offer additional partials that can be used on the front-end or within the default markup itself.
-If we had a *pagination* partial, it could be located in **/plugins/october/demo/components/todo/pagination.htm** and displayed on the page using:
+If the Demo ToDo component had a **pagination** partial, it Would be located in **/plugins/october/demo/components/todo/pagination.htm** and displayed on the page using:

     {% partial 'demoTodo::pagination' %}

+<a name="referencing-self" class="anchor" href="#referencing-self"></a>
-#### Referencing "self"
+### Referencing "self"

-Components can reference themselves inside their default markup or in any partials by using the `__SELF__` variable.
-By default it will return the component's alias.
+Components can reference themselves inside their partials by using the `__SELF__` variable.
+By default it will return the component's short name or [alias](../cms/components#aliases).

     <form data-request="{{__SELF__}}::onEventHandler">
         [...]